guinslym/sp_top_10_downloads_on_Odesi/README.md

 pip install poetry
 poetry run python top_downloads.py
 ```

 To run an example of the app
 ```python
 poetry run python app.py
 ```

 ## Screenshots
-This is a mockup, it will only send if one of the services has been down for at least 10 minutes
+This is an example of the app using data in downloads.json
 <p float="left">
     <img src="screenshots/screenshot.png" width="700"/>
 </p>

 ### TODO
 1. Add Docker
 2. Test
+3. Change repo name to add -script